-Giuliano adds that the optimal proportion is for a filter basket to hold 55 grams of coffee for every one liter of water.
+Giuliano adds that the optimal proportion for a filter basket is 55 grams of coffee for every 1 liter of water.
 What does this mean for you?
 Well, it's certainly difficult for most buyers to ascertain these numbers, so check out our product round-ups or refer to SCA-approved coffee makers.
 Most importantly, know that a bigger coffee maker isn't necessarily better—in fact, it can often be the opposite.

 Some people take their coffee seriously.
 Very seriously.
 This machine is handmade in the Netherlands and looks like something you’d see in a futuristic sci-fi kitchen.
 Unfortunately, a robot maid is not included.

 The item brews up to 40 ounces of coffee in just six minutes, and if you’re too impatient to wait that long, the drip-stop feature will let you remove the carafe during brewing without creating a puddle of coffee on the counter.

 The Moccamaster's hot plate may be its most unique feature, since it is engineered to roll the heat into the coffee in a way that won’t scorch or overcook it, while keeping it at your choice of an even 175 or 185 degrees.
 After 1 hour and 40 minutes, the hot plate will turn off, so you won’t come home to a burned carafe.

 "One of my favorite coffee makers.
 It retains heat well and drains water slowly over the coffee grounds, giving more clarity to the cup.
 Plus, it’s a really cool looking machine." — Allie Caran, the Director of Education at Partners Coffee.

 Easy to use